Why Auto Insurance?

 - Comprehensive: This is coverage when your vehicle is lost, vandalized, or stolen.
 There usually is a deductible (Deductible is the amount you pay before insurance company pays anything).

-- Collision: This is coverage when your vehicle is damaged due to an accident that you created.
+- Collision: This is coverage when your vehicle is damaged due to an accident that is your fault.
 There is also a deductible that you may have to pay.

 Optional Coverage is Available